 Hourly and administrative staff are eligible to participate in the Service Award Program.
 Years of service are calculated annually with gifts given to benefit eligible staff at five-year intervals and upon retirement.
 We use the services of a nationally recognized supplier of service awards and employees have a variety of gifts to select in recognition of their milestone.

 Employees who retiree from the college will be invited to select a gift from the gift category closest to their actual service years.
 Employees retiring with 25 or more years of service also have the option to select a Hope College Hitchcock chair, if desired.
 At the Annual Service Award Luncheon, employees and retirees are honored with a certificate and the gift selected.
-Part-time non-benefit eligible staff also attend the luncheon and receive a certificate in recognition of their service.

 A stable core-city neighborhood is vital to the mission of Hope College and to the Holland Community.
 The ""Walk to Work Program" has been established to combat neighborhood deterioration, to improve the quality of life for members of the community, to serve as a catalyst for further efforts to improve core city neighborhoods, and to assist employees in building equity with home ownership.